Making Tax Digital for Income Tax

 Entities and businesses affected

 The initial phase of MTD for ITSA from April 2026 only affects individuals who are carrying on businesses in their own right, subject to certain exemptions (see below).
 Partnerships will be brought into MTD for ITSA at a later undefined date.
 Trustees, personal representatives and non-resident companies are all exempt from MTD for ITSA.
-Further exemptions will be included in the revised regulations for foster carers and individuals who do not hold a national insurance number as at 31 January before the start of the tax year for which records would otherwise be required.
 In the initial phase from April 2026, only individuals with over £50,000 of business receipts will be mandated to enter the regime.
 From April 2027, this will be extended to those with business receipts of more than £30,000.
-The government is keeping under review whether smaller businesses will be mandated to join at some future date.
+This threshold will be lowered to £20,000 from April 2028.

-Most trading and property businesses carried on by individuals will be subject to MTD for ITSA if profits would be chargeable to income tax except where the income derives from “excluded activities”.
-These are Lloyds Underwriting activities and property receipts from collective investment schemes (e.g. REIT distributions and property income dividends).
+Most trading and property businesses carried on by individuals will be subject to MTD for ITSA.
+Some activities are specifically excluded, such as Lloyd's Underwriting activities and property receipts from collective investment schemes (e.g. REIT distributions and property income dividends).

 Exemptions for individuals